-, which decimated the 90% of the Kree empire.
-But the actual architect of the Kree genocide were not the Shi'Ar or the Skrulls: it was the Supreme Intelligence, the leader of the Kree.
-The Kree were in an evolutionary dead end, and he did this so that the Kree emerging from the disaster were stronger.
+For a number of reasons all the Avengers survive the explosion, which destroys 90% of the Kree empire.
+But the actual architect of the Kree genocide isn't the Shi'ar or the Skrulls: it's the Supreme Intelligence, the leader of the Kree.
+The Kree were in an evolutionary dead end, and he did this so that the Kree emerging from the disaster will be stronger.

 Operation: Galactic Storm contains examples of: